Umuzi-org/ACN-syllabus/content/projects/tdd/password-checker/part2/_index.md

 1. Whenever `passwordIsValid` returns true, log the following message

 ```
-User password is ok
+User password is valid
 ```

 Otherwise:

 ```
-User password is not ok
+User password is not valid
 ```

 The log level of these messages should be `debug`.